chebfun/chebsite/docs/functions/chebfun2/max.md

 ---
-title: """max"""
+title: "max"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """max"""
+function_name: "max"
-snippet: """Maximum value of a CHEBFUN in one direction."""
+snippet: "Maximum value of a CHEBFUN in one direction."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MAX   Maximum value of a CHEBFUN in one direction.
+<pre class="help-text"> MAX   Maximum value of a CHEBFUN in one direction.
     MAX(f) returns a chebfun representing the maximum of the CHEBFUN2 along the y direction, i.e, MAX(f) = @(x) max( f ( x, : ) )